tbellembois/gochimitheque/README.md

     chown -R  chimitheque:chimitheque /usr/local/chimitheque
 ```

-- install the systemd script `doc/chimitheque.service` in `/etc/systemd/system` and enable/start it with `systemctl enable chimitheque.service; systemctl start chimitheque.service`
+- configure (look at the following section) and install the systemd script `doc/chimitheque.service` in `/etc/systemd/system` and enable/start it with `systemctl enable chimitheque.service; systemctl start chimitheque.service`

 - install and adapt the apache2 configuration `doc/apache2-chimitheque.conf` in `/etc/apache2/site-available` and enable it with `a2esite apache2-chimitheque.conf`

+# Binary command line parameters

+You need configure the systemd script with the following parameters:

+- `-port`: application listening port - default = `8081`
+- `-proxyurl`: application base URL with no trailing slash - default = `http://localhost:8081`
+- `-proxypath`: application path - default = `/`
+- `-mailserveraddress`: SMTP server address - *REQUIRED*
+- `-mailserverport`: SMTP server port - *REQUIRED*
+- `-mailserversender`: SMTP server sender email - *REQUIRED*
+- `-mailserverusetls`: use an SMTP TLS connection - default = `false`
+- `-mailservertlsskipverify`: skip SSL verification - default = `false`
+- `-admins`: comma separated list of administrators emails
+- `-logfile`: output log file - by default logs are sent to stdout
+- `-debug`: debug mode, do not enable in production

+# Application administrators

+A static administrator `admin@chimitheque.fr` is created during the installation.
+His password must be changed after the first connection.

+You can add add additional administrators with the `admins` command line parameters.

 # Database backup

 Chimithèque uses a local sqlite database.
-You are encouraged to schedule regular plain text dump in a separate machine in case of disk failure.
+You are strongly encouraged to schedule regular plain text dump in a separate machine in case of disk failure.

+# Chimithèque v1 database migration

+// TODO

 # v1/v2 version